Louise Daniels - About my Art Practice

 I am a Tasmanian visual artist of

 My art practice incorporates drawing, painting, and wire sculpture.
 Primarily, my work references Country and cultural histories incorporating a deep exploration and re-telling of the experiences of my ancestors, contextualised in the present.

 My landscapes celebrate the colours, land-forms and watercourses of beautiful North Western Tasmania where I grew up and currently live.
 As a palawa woman I feel a strong family connection with this place and I express this personal connection through my paintings.
 Much of my work features the rolling, multi-coloured farmlands around Forth with the Dial Range to the west or the Great Western Tiers soaring up in the east.

-I also make figurative aluminium wire sculpture and am creating little wire sculptural narratives.
-Many with humour, some with love, all are representations of familiar moments in human life.
+I also make figurative aluminium wire sculpture and enjoy creating little wire sculptural narratives.
+Many with humour, some with love, many are representations of familiar moments in human life.

 I have been a finalist in a number of state and national art prizes, and held numerous solo exhibitions, and participate in group exhibitions across Australia.
 My work is held in private collections in both Australia and overseas.
 I have recently completed a public art project for the HIVE in Ulverstone's new Cultural Precinct, SWARM, a sculptural installation of large, aluminium bees.
 In 2022 I had a solo exhibition, Hearth, at Sawtooth ARI in Launceston, and have a body of work in taypani milaythina-tu showing at the Tasmanian Museum and Art Gallery until 12th February 2023.